'Players are fooling the fans' - Ex-Liverpool & England star Crouch slams social media 'manipulation' in fo...

-'Players are fooling the fans' - Ex-Liverpool & England star Crouch slams social media 'manipulation' in football
+'Players are fooling the fans' - Ex-Liverpool & England star Crouch criticises social media 'manipulation' in football

-Former Liverpool and England star Peter Crouch has slammed public relations-managed social media accounts for "fooling" football fans while calling for players to start "speaking for themselves".
+Former Liverpool and England star Peter Crouch has criticised public relations-managed social media accounts for "fooling" football fans while calling for players to start "speaking for themselves".

 The large majority of high-profile players across Europe now use social media platforms such as Instagram and Twitter to engage with supporters as football continues to expand its reach online.